 Concerns to ask an agent.

-Reviewing the contract.
+Reviewing the agreement.

-Preparing to purchase or sell.
+Preparing to buy or offer.

 Just how much will an agent expense you?

-How to Evaluate Real Estate Agents
+How to Evaluate Realty Agents

-Speaking with a Lending institution
+Speaking to a Lending institution

 Agent, Realtor or Broker?